 This project will look at how London’s relations to the rest of the country have changed in recent years; how London has positioned itself in the past; how it is perceived; and what the capital could do to address national misgivings.

 It will explore opportunities for closer working between London and other cities.
 We will look at how the Mayor and other London institutions – including its great cultural and educational institutions and its visitor attractions – can support, showcase and engage with the rest of the country.

-The project will also explore deeper questions about what London should be doing to address the UK’s yawning regional economic disparities.
+The project will also explore deeper questions about what London should be doing to spread prosperity as widely as possible to other cities and regions.
 How can the capital support the strategies – The Northern Powerhouse, the Industrial Strategy, metro mayors – to help regional renaissance and rebalancing?

 We do not conceive of this project involving a great deal of new ‘hard’ quantitative analysis or economic modelling.
 There has already been lots of research on strategies for tackling regional disparities.
 The process will include background research on relations between capital cities and regions in other countries, interviews with experts and leaders, and a series of roundtables:

 - A roundtable with London and regional business leaders looking at supply chains

 - A roundtable with London and regional cultural leaders

 - A roundtable on Britons’ experience of visiting London and how to improve it

 - A roundtable with London and regional third sector leaders